guglielmozappala/guglielmozappala.github.io/_pages/research.md

 <details>
 <summary> Abstract </summary>
 <br>
 In the last decades, climate change has engendered an increase in migration.
-This paper examines the consequences of recent waves of asylum applications in the European Union induced by weather fluctuations on the demand and supply of environmental policy preferences.
+This paper examines the consequences of recent waves of asylum applications induced by weather fluctuations on the demand and supply of environmental policy preferences in the European Union.
 I combine survey data with parties' agenda and electoral outcomes, and exploit exogenous variation in weather in non-OECD origin countries to derive a gravity-predicted instrument for asylum applications between 2000 and 2019.
-I find that asylum applications induced by weather variations increase the individual demand to treat climate change as a priority in the political arena.
+I find that asylum applications induced by weather fluctuations raise individual concern on climate change as a priority in the political arena.
 Relying on within-country variation across cohorts, I further document that the effect is larger among young generations and among birth-cohorts exposed to larger flows during their formative age.
 On the supply side, I find that national parties shift their political agenda, being more attentive to the environment.
-Instead, weather-induced asylum applications negatively affect votes for green parties in the European Parliament elections, driving a drop out of the voting polls of traditional green voters, but positively affect the environmentalism in national elections.
+Instead, weather-induced asylum applications negatively affect votes for green parties in the European Parliament elections, due to a drop out of the voting polls of traditional green voters and shaping individuals below voting age.
 </details>

 ## Work in Progress

+**The sectoral impact and propagation of weather shocks**

 **Long-term climatic conditions and global spatial distribution of population** (with Alexander Marbler)

-**The sectoral impact and propagation of weather shocks**

 **Endogenous green preferences** (with Ravi Vora)